Last Updated on October 31, 2020 by Anisa

 # 7 The History

 The history of Venice is complex.
-For times, Venice was independent, but it has also been part of the Byzantine Empire, France, Austria, and now Italy.
-It’s been home to artists, writers, scientists, fisherman, and more.
+At times, Venice was independent, but it was also part of the Byzantine Empire, France, Austria, and now Italy.
+It has been home to artists, writers, scientists, fisherman, and more.
 All these influences have helped shape Venice into the city it is today.

 One of the best places to learn about Venice’s history is the Doge’s Palace.
 In addition to being a residence for the Doge (chief magistrate), the palace housed political institutions of the Republic of Venice until 1797.
 The iconic Bridge of Sighs (Ponte dei Sospiri in Italian) connects the palace to what was once a prison.
 It got its name from prisoners sighing after looking through the window of the bridge at what may have been their last view of the outside world.